 For this reason the most important Christmas activities of Medieval England were Mass, Morning Prayer, and Evening Prayer.
 In between such services people sung, feasted, visited others, and played games.

-Medieval Christmas 400's-1500's
+Medieval Christmas 400's-1500's AD

 Preceded by Advent